ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

 .. code-block:: haskell

     -- | A type constructor type.
+This must be a unidirectional pattern since -- we have no way of preventing the user from instantiating a TyCon in an -- ill-kinded manner.
-This is a bidirectional pattern. pattern TRCon :: forall k (a :: k).
+    pattern TRCon :: forall k (a :: k).
 TyCon -> TypeRep a

     -- | Information about a type constructor.
 No means of constructing 'TyCon's